-In marketing, you’re aiming to move a vast audience through to purchasing your product or service.
+In marketing, you’re aiming to move a huge audience through to purchasing your product or service.
 You need them to move through your marketing funnel.

 There are three stages to a marketing funnel:

 Targeting content at customers in all three parts of the funnel will help move them from one stage to the next.
-There are many pieces of software out there that can help make this process easier, but you can also do it for free.
+There are many pieces of software out there that can help make this process easier and more powerful, but you can also do it for free.

 Growth hacking is a bit of a buzzword.
-Basically, it consists of growing your company as fast as possible by as much traffic driving measures and A/B testing the site for conversion rate.
+Basically, it consists of growing your company as fast as possible by as much traffic driving mesures and A/B testing the site for conversion rate.

 Growth Hacking is a good concept to understand and implement in small doses to help grow your company.

-Knowing where your audience is clicking is a critical report in marketing.
+Knowing where your audience are clicking is one of the most important measures in marketing.
 It’s all well and good rearranging your home page to move all your important things to the right, but if your audience is only clicking on the left, then you’re going to have an issue.

-If your budget extends to it, some fantastic software packages can help you map your clicks.
+If your budget extends to it, there are some fantastic software packages that can help you map your clicks.
 You could also hire an agency.
 Another way is to use UTM tags to track your clicks.

 You may have heard of the rise of the “Instagram Influencers”.
-Influencers are a controversial subject in the marketing world, as it is difficult to track their effectiveness.
+Influencers are a controversial subject in the marketing world, as it is difficult to track their effect.

-Many online influencers, such as “Instagram-famous celebrities” and Youtubers have devoted fans, who will often follow their lead.
-Using the right influencers for your product or service can come with significant effect.
+Many online influencers, such as “instagram-famous celebrities” and Youtubers have devoted fans, who will often follow their lead.
+Using the right influencers for your product or service can come with great effect.